duynguyenbui/els-kafka/README.md

 ## Recommendations

-I strongly recommend using this project for testing purposes not for production < 3
+I strongly recommend using this project for testing purposes because the logic of all lines of code is not optimized for the production envrionment  < 3